 Likewise, blogs such as LovelyPackage and thedieline are widely viewed by consumers as well as industry insiders, making them great for any brand featured.
 (They're also a good source of inspiration for your own packages!)

 Great Packaging Truly Pays For Itself

-With thirty years of experience in New York City, Sheer Print Solutions has the knowledge and the skill to deliver top-quality printing, marketing, and packaging.
+With thirty years of product package printing experience in New York City, Sheer Print Solutions has the knowledge and the skill to deliver top-quality printing, marketing, and packaging.
 Contact us today for a free consultation.